Fisher information susceptibility for multiparameter quantum estimation: Introduction

-Undesired interaction with the environment and, more in general, the noise affecting a quantum system is detrimental for quantum metrology, as it happens for most of quantum technologies.
-This has been extensively shown for the single-parameter scenario, both addressing the derivation of the ultimate bounds on the achievable precision in the presence of noise, and in terms of protocols able to attain these bounds~\cite{Fujiwara2008,EscherNatPhys,Demkowicz-Dobrzanski2012,Chaves2013,Brask2015,Smirne2015a,Albarelli2018Quantum,Zhou2018,Rossi2020}, and more recently discussing the multiparameter scenario as in~\cite{Albarelli2022}.
-In all these approaches, the effect of noise is discussed either at the level of the state preparation or of the parameter encoding.
+Undesired interaction with the environment and, more in general, the noise affecting a quantum system is as detrimental for quantum metrology, as for all quantum technologies.
+The relative simplicity of the single-parameter scenario has allowed the discovery of the ultimate bounds on the achievable precision in the presence of uncorrelated noise, and of the corresponding optimal protocols~\cite{Fujiwara2008,EscherNatPhys,Demkowicz-Dobrzanski2012,Chaves2013,Brask2015,Smirne2015a,Albarelli2018Quantum,Zhou2018,Zhou2019e,Rossi2020,Zhou2020,Kurdzialek2023a,Kurdzialek2024}.
+Progress in the multiparameter scenario has been hindered by the strictly quantum problem of measurement incompatibility, as well as by multivariate nature of the underlying statistical problem.
+Despite these challenges, generalization of single-parameter bounds have appeared~\cite{Katariya2020b,Albarelli2022,Hayashi2024}, as well as optimal strategies when the noise is correctable~\cite{goreckiOptimalProbesErrorcorrection2020}.
+The theory of asymptotic multiparameter quantum estimation, however, is far from being complete.

+In all these approaches, the effect of noise is associated either to an imperfect state preparation or to a noisy evolution realising the parameter encoding.
 Only recently, the impact of noise at the level of the measurement stage has been addressed in different contexts~\cite{LenNatComm2022,Menos,zhou2023optimal}.
-In particular, in ~\cite{Menos}, the authors have investigated the effect on the estimation precision in the case of an imperfect realization of a given quantum measurement; in order to properly quantify this, a new figure of merit, dubbed Fisher Information Measurement Noise Susceptibility (FI MeNoS), was introduced.
-Our goal is to extend this quantity to the multiparameter scenario, by introducing the Fisher Information Matrix-Suited Measurement Noise Susceptibility (FI MaS MeNoS).
-Besides giving the corresponding mathematical definition and deriving general formulas that will allow its evaluation, we will focus on two paradigmatic examples: the joint estimation of phase and phase-diffusion with a qubit system, and the estimation of the separation of two close incoherent sources along with other instrumental parameters..
+In particular, in Ref.~\cite{Menos}, the authors have investigated the effect of an imperfect realization of a given quantum measurement on the estimation precision; in order to properly quantify this impact, a new figure of merit, dubbed Fisher Information Measurement Noise Susceptibility (FI MeNoS), was introduced.
+In this article we extend their treatment to the multiparameter scenario, by introducing the Fisher Information Matrix-Suited Measurement Noise Susceptibility (FI MaS MeNoS).
+Besides giving the corresponding mathematical definition and deriving general formulas that will allow its evaluation, we will focus on two paradigmatic examples: the joint estimation of phase and phase-diffusion with a qubit system, and the estimation of the separation of two close incoherent sources along with other instrumental parameters.
+Although we did not succeed at obtaining closed expressions, we show that the problem naturally leads to a numerical-friendly formulation as a semidefinite program.